Rules for Code Comments

 - if you had to google or read documentations for a day before a piece of code worked, write about what made it so difficult and link the documentation/stack overflow result

-- if a piece of code is much more complex than expected (Bullshit detector) write about the reason (or better: rewrite it)
+- if a piece of code is much more complex than expected (Bullshit detector) write about the reason (or better: rewrite the code to be simpler)

 - if you had a profound insight or learning while writing some code, leave a comment about it